theanshulcode/Machine-Learning-Projects/README.md

 - Clone your forked repository using terminal or gitbash.

-- Make changes to the cloned repository
+- Make changes to the cloned repository.

-- Add, Commit and Push
+- Add, Commit and Push.

-- Then in Github, in your cloned repository find the option to make a pull request
+- Then in Github, in your cloned repository find the option to make a pull request.

 > print("Start contributing for Machine Learning Projects")